hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 ### 3.2 The Default Prototype

 As mentioned above, all JavaScript objects have access to the `hasOwnProperty()` method.
 Where does JavaScript get that method?
 When we create a new object, we don't have to add our own `hasOwnProperty()` method.
-Instead, JavaScript obtains the method from the object's prototype.
-All JavaScript objects inherit from a prototype.
+Instead, JavaScript obtains the method from the object's prototype. *All JavaScript objects inherit from a prototype*.
 For instance:

 ```sh
 > let a = {}